AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/ingestion-webhook.md

 ---
-title: Webhook ingestion
+title: Ingestion webhook
-description: Learn how to ingest webhooks with Adobe Commerce Extensibility Starter Kit.
+description: Learn how to ingest with webhooks with Adobe Commerce Extensibility Starter Kit.
 keywords:
  - Extensibility
  - App Builder